rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

        2nd last ranked ['a1', 'a3', 'a4', 'a8']
      1st last ranked ['a2', 'a9']

 The nine alternatives are gathered into four levels.
-Mind that alternative *a1* is at the same time *2nd-first* and *2nd-last* ranked (Lines 4-5).
-To draw such ambiguous partial rankings, we make usage of an optimistic topological sort algorithm keeping ambiguously ranked alternatives on their first-ranked positions [60]_ (see :numref:`RankingConsensus2` Line 5).
+Mind that alternative a1 is at the same time 2nd-first and 2nd-last ranked (Lines 4-5).
+To draw such partial rankings, we make usage of an optimistic topological sort algorithm keeping ambiguously ranked alternatives on their best-ranked positions [60]_ (see :numref:`RankingConsensus2` Line 5).

 .. code-block:: pycon
    :name: RankingConsensus2